iml-gddaiss/magtogoek/README.md

     $ pip install pycurrents
 ```
 ## Quick start
-From the terminal, within the same python environnement it was installed in, type `mtgk` to run the CLI application.
+From the terminal, within the same python environment it was installed in, type `mtgk` to run the CLI application.
 Using the command -h/--help and --info will give you informations on the different commands.

-Magtogoek main purpose is to process raw instrument data and export them to netcdf format following the CF metadata convention.
+Magtogoek main purpose is to process raw instrument data and export them in the netcdf format following the CF metadata convention.
 Magtogoek can also read, modify and export to ODF format (Ocean Data Format).
 ODF is a text format used by Fisheries an Oceans Canada.